cal-itp/data-infra/docs/warehouse/warehouse_starter_kit.md

 (warehouse-starter-kit-page)=
 # Warehouse: Where to Begin
-[There is a large selection of data available in the warehouse.](https://console.cloud.google.com/bigquery?project=cal-itp-data-infra&ws=!1m0) Consider  a short guide to the most commonly used tables in our work.
+[There is a large selection of data available in the warehouse.](https://console.cloud.google.com/bigquery?project=cal-itp-data-infra&ws=!1m0) Consider this a short guide to the most commonly used tables in our work.

 * [Important Links](#links)
 * [Trips](#trips)